StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

 # TFT Summoner Data Retrieval

-These scripts fetches data related to League of Legends (LoL) summoners using the Riot Games API.

 ## Getting Started

 Before running the script, ensure you have an API key from Riot Games.
 Do not share this API key with anyone.